(Founded in 1837,

 Yorkshire Geology Month 2014 will take place from mid-May to the end of June and will consist of a varied programme of activities aimed at all levels of interest and experience.
 Its main aim however is to have a “Heineken effect” and, to paraphrase, “reach those parts that other events cannot reach” by targeting sites already used by the general public for other activities and offering additional geological experiences.
 So far the programme includes input at the RSPB reserve at Bempton Cliffs, a Lancashire Wildlife Trust SSSI, Roundhay Park, Scunthorpe Museum and the Rotunda Museum (Scarborough).

-There will also be more specialised activities following the field trip format; a more detailed programme of activities will follow when all dates, leaders and meeting arrangements have been finalised.
-The Society’s May meeting at the National Coalmining Museum on Saturday 3rd May will begin with a morning dedicated to the launch of Yorkshire Geology Month 2014.
+There will also be more specialised activities, mainly following the field trip format.
+The Society’s May meeting at the National Coalmining Museum on Saturday 3rd May - see able - will begin with a morning dedicated to the launch of Yorkshire Geology Month 2014.
 A short talk on the aims of YGM and the scope of the programme offered will invite the public to visit stands provided by the participating geology groups and societies.
 These may have displays, activities, information leaflets or simply have someone available to talk to.

 Exciting developments that may provide a legacy of YGM 2014 include preparations for holding a meeting in North Lincolnshire during the YGM period with the aim of forming a new geology group, and the involvement for the first time of the Royal Society for the Protection of Birds (at their Bempton Reserve).

 List of known participating groups/societies and their representative contacts (note: to avoid the email addresses being 'harvested' by automated spammers the '@' symbol in each address has been replaced by '[at]':